Ethereum-ERD/dev-upgradeable/README.md

 ## Running Tests

-Run all tests with `npx hardhat test`, or run a specific test with `npx hardhat test ./test/contractTest.js` (reduce the optimizer runs if cannot compile)
+Run all tests with `npx hardhat test`, or run a specific test with `npx hardhat test ./test/contractTest.js` (remove `constructor()` code before run test, reduce the optimizer runs if cannot compile)

 Tests are run against the Hardhat EVM.